 (2) the amount of Cash previously Transferred to the Secured Party, the amount of Cash held by the Secured Party as a result of drawing under any Letter of Credit, and any Interest Amount that has not yet been Transferred to the Pledging Party; plus

-(3) the Value of each Letter of Credit and any other form of Performance Assurance (other than Cash) maintained by the Pledging Party for the benefit of the Secured Party.
-Provided, however, that, the Collateral Requirement will be deemed to be zero (0) whenever the calculation of Collateral Requirement yields a number less than zero (0)
+(3) the Value of each Letter of Credit and any other form of Performance Assurance (other than Cash) maintained by the Pledging Party for the benefit of the Secured Party, provided, however, that, the Collateral Requirement will be deemed to be zero (0) whenever the calculation of Collateral Requirement yields a number less than zero (0)

 Paragraph 4.
 Delivery of Performance Assurance.